 He was handsome, I discovered on the truck ride home.
 It was an old-fashioned kind of handsomeness, those dark brows furrowed tight, a meanness implicit in the set of his mouth.
-I lolled in the passenger seat, my ribs irritating my lungs.
-I had so many questions, and no means by which to ask them.

 The stranger was silent — frowning — his hands clenched tight around the steering wheel.
-The forest whipped past us, yielding on occasion to clearings of fireweed.
+The forest whipped past us, yielding on occasion to fireweed clearings.
 I spotted an elk through the trees; the idea of a wolf.
+I had so many questions, and no means by which to ask them.

 We pulled over to the right, a gravel turnout leading into the trees.
 Eventually, a house.
 Modest and two-story and sifted by sourgrass, the door painted red.
 ‘For good luck,’ the stranger explained.

 I was set out on the porch.
 Mosquitoes kissed and abandoned me.
-The flies had an easier time of it, cocooning in the soft lining of my stomach.

 I had left a wet trail in my wake, the smell putrid and festering.
 Briefly, I was ashamed—how I discolored the living world.